ahmedbaberkhan/keycloak-with-nginx-over-https/README.md

 The dummy certificates provided in this repository are intended solely for facilitation purposes.
 We strongly recommend that you generate and use your own SSL/TLS certificates for secure communication with Keycloak.

+# Command.txt file

+This file serves as a reference for executing commands related to Docker Compose and certificate generation.